Ski: 2021-2022 Salomon Stance 96, 182 cm

 This is one area where the Stance 96 differs from much of its metal-laminate competition.
 The Mantra M5, Bonafide, Enforcer 94, Experience 94 Ti, Ranger 99 Ti, and Vantage 97 Ti all have much stiffer tails.
 Overall, the flex pattern of the Stance 96 feels pretty similar to the J Skis Masterblaster, and we’re not at all mad about that.

 It’s pretty standard for a ski in this category — the Stance 96’s mount point measures exactly -10 cm from true center on our pair.
 That’s a pretty traditional mount point, and we’re curious to try it with the bindings a bit forward, especially given the round flex pattern of the ski.

-The Stance 96 is a fairly heavy ski, though far from the heaviest in its class.
+The Stance 96 is around the middle of the pack when it comes to weight.
 At an average weight of ~1975 grams per ski for our 182 cm length, the Stance 96 is notably lighter than the Nordica Enforcer 94, J Skis Masterblaster, and Blizzard Bonafide, but it’s also notably heavier than some of the more playful options in this category like the Blizzard Rustler 9, Elan Ripstick 96, and Atomic Bent Chetler 100.
 Interestingly, our pair of the 182 cm Stance 96 is coming in a bit lighter than our pair of the 181 cm QST 99, though it’s likely heavier for its size than the new-for-21/22 Salomon QST 98.

 For reference, here are a number of our measured weights (per ski in grams) for some notable skis.
 Keep in mind the length differences to try to keep things apples-to-apples.